paritytech/polkadot/roadmap/implementers-guide/src/types/overseer-protocol.md

 	/// Get the block number by hash.
 	/// Returns `None` if a block with the given hash is not present in the db.
 	BlockNumber(Hash, ResponseChannel<Result<Option<BlockNumber>, Error>>),
+	/// Request the block header by hash.
+	/// Returns `None` if a block with the given hash is not present in the db.
+	BlockHeader(Hash, ResponseChannel<Result<Option<BlockHeader>, Error>>),
 	/// Get the finalized block hash by number.
 	/// Returns `None` if a block with the given number is not present in the db.
 	/// Note: the caller must ensure the block is finalized.